Wacky-Mole/WackysDatabase/README.md

 wackydb_se [effectname] - get a singular effect, will save in Effect folder.

+wackydb_se_create - Creates a clone of SetEffect_FenringArmor in Status Folder.
+You can edit to your liking and it should work.
+You should be able to delete existing m_mods, by
+</br>m_mods:
+</br> -

 wackydb_help -- commands

 wackydb_clone  [recipe/item/piece] [Prefab to clone] [Unique name for the clone]  - clone an object and change it differently than a base game object.